-2 REGIONAL INFRASTRUCTURE INVESTMENT FOR JOB CREATION
+2. REGIONAL INFRASTRUCTURE INVESTMENT FOR JOB CREATION

-- 2.1 Pima County will fully cooperate with and participate in any environmental or location alternative studies for I-1 1 within Pima County and will closely monitor project implementation to ensure the trade benefits from a connection to Mexico are realized. - 2.2 Establish as a County highway the auxiliary interstate highway connection between 1-10 and 1-19. - 2.3 Request, through the Regional Planning Agency, that the auxiliary interstate highway be included as a state route by the Arizona State Transportation Board in the State Highway System. - 2.4 Cause the auxiliary interstate highway to be included in the Federal Highway System as an auxiliary interstate highway through any Congressional action related to authorizing surface transportation funding in the United States. - 2.5 Initiate planning and design of a phased improvement connecting the Aerospace Parkway to 1-10 at Rita Road along the Old Vail Alignment using \$30 million in General Obligation Bonds if authorized by the voters or other funding that may be obtained by the Count) or other parties. - 2.6 Advocate for early and adequate funding for improving SR 189 from the Mariposa POE to I-19. - 2.7 Complete the Aerospace Parkway improvement in Calendar Year 2015. - 2.8 Support development of the second full-Service parallel runway for TIA. - 2.9 Complete the already authorized TIGER Grant to improve rail access to the Port of Tucson. - 2.10 Initiate development of a sanitary sewer inceptor system to serve the employment growth area located south of TlA extending to Rita Road at 1-10. - 2.11 Support and cooperate with Union Pacific Railroad to reroute the Nogales Line and make available the existing Nogales Line for future passenger rail to TIA, Raytheon and the Business and Research Park.
+- 2.1 Pima County will fully cooperate with and participate in any environmental or location alternative studies for I-11 within Pima County and will closely monitor project implementation to ensure the trade benefits from a connection to Mexico are realized. - 2.2 Establish as a County highway the auxiliary interstate highway connection between I-10 and I-19. - 2.3 Continue to advocate for early and adequate funding for both phases to improve SR 189 from the Mariposa POE to I-19. - 2.4 Support development of the second full-service parallel runway for TIA. - 2.5 Initiate development of a regional utility corridor, including a sanitary sewer inceptor system, to serve the employment growth area south of TIA extending to Rita Road at I-10. - 2.6 Support and cooperate with Union Pacific Railroad to reroute the Nogales Line and make available the existing Nogales Line for future passenger rail to TIA, Raytheon and the Business and Research Park. - 2.7 Expand the road and utility infrastructure to accommodate new tenants in the Business and Research Park.

-3 PROTECTING OUR EXISTING MAJOR EMPLOYMENT BASE
+3. PROTECTING OUR EXISTING MAJOR EMPLOYMENT BASE

-- 3.1 Relocate Hughes Access Road and secure buffers for Raytheon expansion. - 3.2 Continue to actively support DMAFB and their continuation of the A-10 mission and any future mission for DMAFB. - 3.3 Create the County staff position of Navigator to coordinate strategies and regional support activities for DMAFB. - 3.4 Actively pursue acquisition of leased private properties within DMAFB and State Trust land to reduce operational land leasing costs of DMAFB.
-Five million dollars of County General Obligation bonds will be used for this purpose if approved by the voters or other funding that may be obtained by the County or other parties.
+- 3.1 Secure buffers for Raytheon expansion by 2018. - 3.2 Continue to actively support DMAFB and their continuation of the A-10 mission and any future mission for DMAFB.
+Actively support additional F-16 squadrons being relocated and based at DMAFB, as well as a remoted piloted aircraft mission. - 3.3 Create the County staff position of Navigator to coordinate strategies and regional support activities for DMAFB. - 3.4 Actively pursue acquisition of leased private properties within DMAFB and State Trust land to reduce operational land leasing costs of DMAFB.
+Also, pursue a REPI grant to further protect the DMAFB departure corridor as well as the flight corridors from DMAFB to the BMGR. - 3.5 Continue to actively support the AZ ANG and continuation and expansion of its domestic and international flight pilot training missions at TIA. - 3.6 Support the AZ ANG main entrance relocation to improve safety and operation security of the facility.
+Set aside approximately 50 acres of expanded Raytheon buffer for AZ ANG purposes primarily related to munitions storage and arming of AZ ANG aircraft engaged in pilot training.

-- 3.5 Continue to actively support the Arizona Air National Guard (AZ ANO) and continuation and expansion of its domestic and international flight pilot training missions at TIA. - 3.6 Support the AZ ANO main entrance relocation to improve safety and operation security of the facility.
-Set aside approximately 50 acres of expanded Raytheon buffer for AZ ANG purposes primarily related to munitions storage and arming of AZ ANO aircraft engaged in pilot training. - 3.7 Support funding initiatives for the UA and oppose further reductions in State funding of Arizona's university and community college systems. - 3.8 Actively support capital investments in technology transfer activities at the UA related to primary employment growth, including capital financing of a public highway at the UA Tech Park with \$10 million of General Obligation bonds if approved by the voters or other funding that may be obtained by the County or other parties. - 3.9 Provide \$20 million in General Obligation bonds, if approved by the voters or other funding that ma} be obtained by the County or other parties, to finance an innovation building at The Bridges.
-The purpose of the innovation building will be to facilitate and incubate startup technology companies transferring research to practical applications and job development. - 3.10 Begin development of a contingency plan to absorb potential employment losses at DMAFB.
+- 3.7 Support funding initiatives for the UA and oppose further reductions in State funding of Arizona's university and community college systems. - 3.8 Actively support capital investments in technology transfer activities at the UA related to primary employment growth, including the UA Tech Park and UA Tech Park at The Bridges. - 3.9 Continue to pursue the development of startup building space for the growth of UA-based technology-to-market deployment through the development of innovation buildings.
+The purpose of the innovation buildings will be to facilitate and incubate startup technology companies transferring research to practical applications and job development.

-4 LOGISTICS CENTER AT TUCSON INTERNATIONAL AIRPORT ENVIRONS; PIMA COUNTY AS THE LOGISTICS HUB OF THE SOUTHWEST
+4. LOGISTICS CENTER AT TUCSON INTERNATIONAL AIRPORT ENVIRONS; PIMA COUNTY AS THE LOGISTICS HUB OF THE SOUTHWEST